tl-smith/flex_panel_gallery/README.md

 # Flex Panel Image Gallery

+This is a **Flex Panel Image Gallery** that leverages HTML, CSS, and JavaScript to create an interactive experience where each panel contains text and an image.
+The panels expand and collapse when clicked, with smooth animations and transitions that are triggered using JavaScript.
+This gallery also includes a hover effect, and the text flips 360 degrees when the panel expands.

 This gallery showcases a series of images from countries I’ve had the pleasure of visiting, including Spain, Ireland, England, Italy, Cambodia, and India.
 Each country is represented by a carefully selected image, offering a glimpse into its unique beauty and culture.

 The gallery is designed with an engaging and interactive layout.
 It features two rows of images, each representing a different destination.
 As you click on each panel, you’ll experience smooth transitions and subtle animations that bring the page to life, enhancing your browsing experience.